- This event has passed.

 - Are you a service provider who helps with issues related to farmland access?

 Learn strategies for keeping your farmland in production including how to tackle succession planning, plus how to to find and secure farmland of your own, negotiate a good lease agreement, and more.
-Session descriptions and registration form below!
+Session descriptions below!

 8-8:30 AM Registration